ubccpsc/310/README.md

 Thursdays 1700-2000,
 --->

 This list is a week-by-week guide only.
-Readings will likely be updated even after class has completed.
-Schedule extremely subject to change
+Readings will be posted by the Monday after lecture, slides will **not** be posted.
+Schedule subject to change.

 | Week        | Topic                                       | Readings |
 | :--         |:--                                          | :--      |